praksharma/Sunbird/docs/index.rst

 Welcome to HPC Helper's documentation!
 ======================================

-This documentation mainly summarises my experience with `Sunbird <https://portal.supercomputing.wales/index.php/about-sunbird/>`_'s Accelerate AI, a HPC node located at the `Computational Foundry, Swansea University, Wales <https://www.swansea.ac.uk/compsci/swansea-academy-of-advanced-computing-sa2c/supercomputing-wales/>`_.
+This documentation mainly summarises my experience with `Sunbird <https://portal.supercomputing.wales/index.php/about-sunbird/>`_ and mainly Accelerate AI, a HPC node which is a part of `Supercomputing Wales <https://www.supercomputing.wales/>`_.
 One can follow `this <https://edbennett.github.io/SCW-tutorial/>`_ basic tutorial to understand the standard operations on any HPC cluster.

 The tutorials are classified as basic, Intermediate and advanced.
-A comprehensive but non-intuitive guide can be found `here <https://github.com/praksharma/Sunbird/blob/main/Supercomputing-Wales-User-Guide-User-Guide-2020-v1.pdf>`_.
+An official but super complicated guide is available `here <https://github.com/praksharma/Sunbird/blob/main/Supercomputing-Wales-User-Guide-User-Guide-2020-v1.pdf>`_.
+So, if you consider yourself capable enough to compie `LFS<https://www.linuxfromscratch.org/index.html>`_, then go for it.

 Personal Tweaks